Pr0xximity999/Quartz/content/School/Year 2/S1/c++/Fundamentals.md

 ## Weak pointer
 Kind of like a shared pointer, but it doesnt block access to the allocated memory for other owners.
 Can be upgraded to a shared pointer to break circular shared-pointer-loops.

+# Lambdas
+Lambdas are variables that hold a method body inside them.
+They work just as a method, accepting arguments (if set up that way), and returning values.
+Lambda’s are usually used as arguments inside methods.

+Lambdas can also be used **anonymously**: the lambda is defined *inside* the parameter section of a method, and isn’t bound to a variable.

+# Function pointer
+Function pointers are as the name suggests, pointers to functions.
+It is like a lambda, but you reference to another function, which them can be ran.